gianlucadetommaso/volatile/README.md

 By default, symbols appear in the table ranked from the furthest below to the furthest above their respective trends; alternatively, you can rank according to the growth indicator, from largest to smallest, by adding the following flag to the command above: `--rank growth`.
 The prediction table can be saved in the current directory as `prediction_table.csv`  using the flag `--save-table`.

 In the current directory, several estimation plots will appear. `stock_estimation.png` is a visualisation of stock prices and their estimations over the last year, together with a notion of uncertainty and daily trading volume.
 By default, only stocks rated either above or below their trends will be plotted, ranked as in the prediction table.
-If, instead, you have used the flag `--rank growth`, only stocks ALONG TREND will be plotted, accordingly ranked.
+If, instead, you have used the flag `--rank growth`, only the top growing 100 stocks ALONG TREND will be plotted, accordingly ranked.

 Notice how the estimation crucially attempts to reproduce the trend of a stock but not to learn its noise.
 The uncertainty, on the other hand, depends on the stock volatility; the smaller the volatility, the more confident we are about our estimates, the more a sudden shift from the trend will be regarded as significant.
 You can use this plot as a sanity check that the estimation procedure agrees with your intuition.
 Make sure to glance at it before any transaction.